 The FFS also evaluated exposure pathways for OU-2.
 An exposure pathway describes the means by which an individual may be exposed to contaminants originating from a site.
-An exposure pathway has five elements: [1] a contaminant source, [2] a contaminant migration route, [3] a point of exposure, and [4] a route of exposure for [5] a receptor population.
+An exposure pathway has five elements: i) a contaminant source, ii) a contaminant migration route, iii) a point of exposure, and iv) a route of exposure for v) a receptor population.
 If any of these elements are not present, the exposure pathway is considered incomplete.
 Currently, there are no known complete exposure pathways for OU-2.